meilisearch/documentation/guides/advanced_guides/faceted_search.md

 ### Querying On Faceted Attributes

-When doing a search query, you can specify:
+When performing a search, you can specify:

 1. The facets to filter on with the facet syntax (explained below), thanks to the optional parameter `facetFilters`.
 2. the facets for which to retrieve the matching count for, with the facets optional parameter.